Real Homotopy Theory of Semi-Algebraic Sets: Oriented semi-algebraic bundles and integration along the fiber

-A \fn{\pl 11 july 2008: this section is new} natural occurence of a strongly continuous chain $\Phi\in\Chs_k(E\stackrel{p}\to B)$ is when $p$ is a semi-algebraic bundle with fibre a compact oriented $k$-dimensional semi-algebraic manifold.
-The operation $\fint_\Phi$ is then a generalization of the classical integration along the fibre.
+A \fn{\pl 11 july 2008: this section is new} natural occurence of a strongly continuous chain $\Phi\in\Chs_k(E\stackrel{p}\to B)$ is when $p$ is a semi-algebraic bundle with fiber a compact oriented $k$-dimensional semi-algebraic manifold.
+The operation $\fint_\Phi$ is then a generalization of the classical integration along the fiber.
 In this section we define and study this notion.
-Many properties here will be useful in the proof of the formality of the little disks operad \cite{LaVo:for}.
+Many properties here will be useful in the proof of the formality of the little cubes operad \cite{LaVo:for}.